Title

 Be careful about assuming that your experimental collaborator can do any type of wet bench experiment or that your informatics collaborator can analyze any type of data.

-“Computational biology hinges on mutual respect between researchers from different disciplines, and a key element of respect is understanding a colleague’s particular expertise” (Carpenter et al. 2021).
+“Computational biology hinges on mutual respect between researchers from different disciplines, and a key element of respect is understanding a colleague’s particular expertise” (Way et al. 2021).

-“Statistics, database structures, clinical informatics, genetics, epigenetics, genomics, imaging, single-cell technologies, structure prediction, algorithm development, machine learning, and mechanistic modeling are all distinct fields.
-Biologists should not be offended if a particular collaboration idea does not fit a computational biologist’s research agenda or expertise…a computational biologist’s research laboratory often must focus on novel methods development in a particular area for career advancement” (Carpenter et al. 2021).
+“Statistics, database structures, clinical informatics, genetics, epigenetics, genomics, proteomics, imaging, single-cell technologies, structure prediction, algorithm development, machine learning, and mechanistic modeling are all distinct fields.
+Biologists should not be offended if a particular idea does not fit a computational biologist’s research agenda, and computational scientists need to clearly communicate analysis considerations, approaches, and limitations” (Way et al. 2021).

 2.2 Communication for informatics teams